 Faced with his own undiagnosed Post-Traumatic Stress Disorder (PTSD) upon return from Rwanda, he took a personal interest in the way the Canadian Forces was dealing with mental health issues.
 In 2001, he coined the term Operational Stress Injury (OSI) and conceived, developed, implemented and managed a government-based national Peer Support program for the Canadian military.

-Stéphane is the author of After the War: Surviving PTSD and Changing Mental Health Culture, published by University of Regina Press and released in February of 2018.
+His autobiography, After the War: Surviving PTSD and Changing Mental Health Culture, was published by University of Regina Press and released in February of 2018.